Majority political bloc says it would support army chief as consensus candidate.

-In previous amendments, parliament had to ratify government recommendations by a two-thirds majority.
+In previous amendments, parliament had to ratify government recommendations by a two-third majority.

-Rula Amin, Al Jazeera’s correspondent in Beirut, said that despite the agreement on Suleiman’s candidacy, mistrust remains between the majority and opposition blocs.
+Rula Amin, Al Jazeera’s correspondent in Beirut, said mistrust remained between the majority and opposition blocs.

-Aoun had said he was serious about the candidacy and nomination of Suleiman but he doubted that the March 14 bloc was serious, she reported.
+“Michel Aoun said he is serious about the candidacy and nomination of Suleiman but he doubts that March 14 are serious,” she said.

-Aoun believes this may be a ploy to waste time and blame him for the failure to elect a president, she added.
+“[Aoun] believes this may be a ploy to waste time and blame him for the failure to elect a president.”

-The presidency of Lebanon is reserved for a Maronite Christian under Lebanon’s system of allocating various leadership positions to the country’s different faiths.
+The presidency of Lebanon is reserved for a Maronite Christian under Lebanon’s confessional system.